15 Myths About Personal Finance that You Should Ignore

 4. I don’t earn enough to save.

 I know it feels that way when you’re coming up short at the end of each month.
-But if you’re able to pay overdraft fees or interest on credit card debt, it stands to reason that you could be saving—you just need to flip the script.
+But if you’re able to pay overdraft fees or interest on credit card debt, it stands to reason that you could be saving—you just need to flip the script and start paying yourself first.

 It all starts with a good, hard look at your spending habits.
 Don’t assume you know where your money’s going—actually take out your bank and credit card statements and go over them with a fine-tooth comb.
 You may find subscription services, dining choices, or even utility bills that could be eliminated or reduced with a little bit of will-power.